meet your specialist trainers Jo & Graham Milgrew

 Either myself or Graham will visit your home and assess the situation by talking to you and observing what is going on.
 We will discuss what we think is happening and agree a plan with you.
 We will not be judgemental or critical of you or your dog’s behaviour at any time.

+If your looking for professional dog training near you, then you've found the right place.
 We will then work together to put this plan into action and you will carry on with the plan, with whichever of us is your trainer supporting and guiding you as necessary.
 This includes follow up visits with phone and email support for a whole year after your first visit.

 For puppies we get you off to the best start possible with the reassurance that we will always be there to answer all those little questions that always crop up with puppies as they grow.